-Your first appointment is an individual intake session.
-During this session, you will have an opportunity to discuss your questions, concerns and goals for parenting coordination with your parenting coordinator.
+Your first appointment is an individual intake and orientation session.
+During this session, you will have an opportunity to discuss your questions, concerns, and goals for parenting coordination with Dr. Kelly.
 Subsequent appointments will be held jointly with your co-parent or individually depending on the issues in your case.

 Parenting coordination is not therapy and therefore is not covered by insurance benefits.
 Dr. Kelly’s current fees for parenting coordination are $250/hour.
 There is an initial required refundable retainer deposit of $2000.
 Each parent’s responsibility for payment of Dr. Kelly’s fees and the retainer deposit is determined by the court order for parenting coordination.
 Payment is required in advance of services being provided.

 Parenting coordination appointments are generally scheduled between 10:00 am and 5:00 pm, Monday through Thursday.
 There is no set rule about the frequency of meetings unless your order of referral to parenting coordination states a requirement.
 Scheduling is discussed during your parenting coordination meetings to determine the appropriate frequency and length of meetings.
 The term of Dr. Kelly’s appointment as your parenting coordinator is determined by the order for parenting coordination.